The Comic: Production

 In his autobiography, Carl Reiner said that he wrote the film as a vehicle for Van Dyke, who had often expressed the wish on the set of their TV show The Dick Van Dyke Show that he had been working at the same time as comedy legends such as his hero Stan Laurel.

 Reiner loosely patterned the story of Bright's career downfall on the real-life travails of a number of early film actors, primarily Buster Keaton, who likewise saw his Hollywood success falter as filmgoers' tastes changed and he fell into alcoholism.

 Some details parallel the experiences of silent comedians Harry Langdon and Harold Lloyd, as well as the film's co-star Mickey Rooney.

+Van Dyke said in a 2025 interview he would go out with the crew with a 16mm camera and "look for things to do."
+He continued, "If a fire engine went by, I jumped on it.
+We had reams of footage that unfortunately disappeared.
+Just fun things we did out in public."
+To give the footage a vintage appearance, Van Dyke said the crew took all the film out in his backyard and dragged over the grass.

 Response

 The film did poorly at the box office upon its release, but it was appreciated later as a movie about one silent star's rise and fall, patterned after the many silent stars who tried to make it and failed in later years.

 Among the exceptions were silent and sound film star Stan Laurel, whom Dick Van Dyke idolized.
 Van Dyke later learned that many imitators came and went since the end of Laurel's time with Oliver Hardy, and no attempt was made to legally stop them from imitating Laurel and his friend Hardy or even copying his face, which in part inspired this film.

 Years later, Van Dyke said of The Comic: "very few people saw that movie, but we were proud of it."